brysontyrrell/ODST/Readme.rst

 with a WSGI server you can use the ``application.py`` file and the ``application`` pbject within it for your WSGI congfiguration.

-.. note:: The ODS APIs use token authentication and your production ODS
-    instances should use TLS encryption for all traffic!
+    The ODS APIs use token authentication and your production ODS instances should use TLS encryption for all traffic!

-.. seealso:: An example WSGI configuration file for deploying the ODS
-    application with uWSGI can be found in ``/docker/webapp/web-app.ini``.
+    An example WSGI configuration file for deploying the ODS application with uWSGI can be found in ``/docker/webapp/web-app.ini``.

 There are a number of options available for deploying the ODS application.
 See